 The point of your application is to convince the school that, based on your achievements so far, you are going to continue succeeding and achieving great things in college and beyond.

-Of course, this isn't perfect—the past doesn't always predict the future.
-Tom Brady, star quarterback of the New England Patriots football team, was a no-name when he was drafted in 2000.
+Of course, this system isn't perfect—the past doesn't always predict the future.
+Tom Brady, one of the best football quarterbacks of all time, was a no-name when he was drafted in 2000.
 He didn't have a standout college football history, and he was drafted as the 199th pick in the sixth round.
 So even though you might not have a stellar college application, you could still achieve great things in your career.

-Pretty much every football team wishes they'd drafted Tom Brady earlier.
+Pretty much every football team wishes they'd drafted Tom Brady.

 Colleges do make mistakes, but, by and large, they try to adhere to this rule most of the time to predict future success.
 Therefore, to get into a top school, you need to demonstrate the ability to succeed in the future by achieving great things now.